MediaComem/docker-brownbag/README.md

 The `todo` directory contains a sample Node.js application to manage to-do notes.

-If you wanted to run this application on your machine, you would need to:
+If you wanted to run this application on your machine or on a server, you would need to:

 * Install and run a [MongoDB][mongo] database (version 3).
 * Install [Node.js][node] (version 8).
 * Run `npm install` in the application's directory to install its dependencies.
 * Run `npm start` in the application's directory to start it.
+* (Additionally in a production environment: set up a process manager to keep it running if it crashes.)

-That takes some work if you don't already have the database or Node.js, or if you're not used to installing and managing them.
-Let's start with the application itself.
+That takes **some effort** if you don't already have the database or Node.js, or if you're not used to installing and managing them.
+It could also be problematic if you already have **different, non-compatible versions** of Node.js or MongoDB installed.

+Running the application in a container can solve these problems.
 With what we've learned so far, you could write a Dockerfile that installs Node.js, installs the application's dependencies and starts it.

-However, don't forget that images can be shared on the [Docker hub][hub].
+However, don't forget that images can be shared on the [Docker hub][hub] and reused.
 Popular frameworks and languages already have official (or non-official) images you can use.
 For example, the [`node` image][hub-node] already has Node.js installed: you only need to base your own image off of it and add your application's code.

-You will find a minimal Dockerfile to do that in the `Dockerfile.min` file in the `todo` directory of this repository.
+You will find a minimal Dockerfile to do that in the `Dockerfile` file in the `todo` directory of this repository.
 This is what it contains:

 ```
 FROM node:8